Link Fellowship Information

 Fellowships are offered to graduate students to conduct research in the marine sciences at the Smithsonian Marine Station at Fort Pierce, Florida.
 These fellowships are funded through a grant from the Link Foundation to the Smithsonian Marine Station.

-Applicants must propose to conduct research at the Smithsonian Marine Station at Fort Pierce in one of its areas of research in association with a member of the Smithsonian professional research staff (Valerie Paul, Jennifer Sneed, Melanie McField) for a period of 12 weeks at the graduate student level.
+Applicants must propose to conduct research at the Smithsonian Marine Station at Fort Pierce in one of its areas of research in association with a member of the Smithsonian professional research staff (Valerie Paul, Jennifer Sneed, Holly Sweat, and Melanie McField) for a period of 12 weeks at the graduate student level.

 Fellows will be selected for the significance of the work they propose, their ability to carry out the proposed research and study, and the extent to which the Smithsonian, through its staff members and resources, can contribute to the proposed research.

 Applicants whose native language is not English are expected to have the ability to write and converse fluently in English.

 1. Qualification for Application for 12-Week Graduate Student Fellowships

 Students enrolled in a graduate program of study at a degree-granting institution and who have completed at least one semester before the appointment period, are eligible for 12-week graduate student fellowships.

 Applications should be completed electronically by November 1st or May 1st at Smithsonian Online Academic Appointments where applicants should register for a free account and click on Start Your Application at the top of the page.
 Link Fellowships are within the "National Museum of Natural History".
 Applications should include a proposal (minimum 1500 words), CV, and two letters of recommendation.
 No applications will be accepted after deadline.
 Notification of appointment will be sent from this office around 2 months after application deadline.